Carrefour-Casino and the elephant marriage

 Marcel Corstjens: They are at least plausible.
 Neither company is doing particularly well at the moment.
 Alexandre Bompard and Jean-Charles Naouri are very bright guys, but both have difficulties.
 Bompard's past management experience is essentially local and in domestic white goods.
 He is faced with the daunting task of trying to effect a turnaround at a food retailer active in 30-odd countries.

 Naouri has financial problems at Casino.
 The share price has fallen so low, that there might now be companies interested in a takeover.
 Therefore, it is possible that any discussions could be a purely defensive measure on Naouri's part.
 And, while we are in the realms of pure speculation, it might be that Carrefour are only softening Casino up for a hostile bid in order to obtain the jewel in its crown, which, of course, is the Monoprix supermarket chain.

 So there are a number of push factors for both gentlemen to come up with some kind of a deal or cooperation.

+It seems clear that there was a high-level meeting between both companies almost a year ago.
 It is unclear what the exact scope of the discussion was, but, in my view, it was broad enough in scope to potentially discuss a merger.

 Gildas Aïtamer: A merger may appeal to financial investors, and speculation concerning this could benefit Casino as a higher share price is critical to its financial viability and independence.
 However, there are several factors that would speak against the current rumours.
 Retailers are always talking with one another.